Dayhun/TAMWOOD_Frontend/01-HTML/Class-01/README.md

 put `display: flex` to the father! not child!
 Then children will be moved.

-If you put it in ul, every li will replace in a single row.
+If you put it in ul or text, every li will replace in a single row.

 If you put it in li, dots will be removed.